Skip to main content

 A solid board privacy fence at 6-foot privacy height restores full use of your outdoor space.
 Whether you choose a stockade panel in pressure-treated wood, a tongue-and-groove vinyl panel from Illusions Fence, or a board-on-board design with a neighbor-friendly finish, the result is the same: complete visual screening from property line to property line.
 Add a windbreak-rated design and you also block gusts that make patios uncomfortable three seasons of the year.

-We install privacy fences call for a free estimate with no deposit.
+We install privacy fences — see our all-inclusive fence installation pricing with no deposit.
 Call (732) 400-5426 for a free estimate.
 We will measure your yard, show you wood privacy options and vinyl privacy options, and give you an all-inclusive price the same day.

 What Privacy Fence Styles Deliver the Highest Windbreak Rating and Visual Screening?